-This egg bread is a Scandinavian braided bread called pulla which features warm, rich flavors of cardamom and butter.
+This egg bread is a Scandinavian braided bread called "pulla" which features warm, rich flavors of cardamom and butter.
 I've made it more festive by tucking a few Easter eggs into it as it bakes.

 Eggs are traditionally used as a symbol of spring and the Easter and Passover holidays.
 Which is convenient since your backyard flock should be ramping up egg production to coincide with the spring holidays!